haxiomic/webcore/ROADMAP.md

 - WebGL
     - Implement extensions
-    - Enable support for flipY and premultiply alpha
+    - Support for flipY and premultiply alpha

 - Image.src
     - Loading images from `src` requires supporting event listeners so you can catch load complete